 Passwords

+By default, the option is disabled.

+Digit Reinforces password must have at least one digit number.

+By default, the option is disabled.

+Special Character Reinforces password must have at least one special character.

+By default, the option is disabled.

+Minimum Characters Set the minimum characters allowed for password.

+Password Bypass When enabled, this always prompts for system and internal hard drive passwords when powered on from the Off state.

+By default, the Disabled option is selected.

 Password Changes

-Enable Non-Admin Password Changes Enable or disable to change system and hard drive password without the need for admin password.
+Allow Non-Admin Password Changes Enable or disable to change system and hard drive password without the need for admin password.

 By default, the option is enabled.

 Admin Setup Lockout

 Enable Admin Setup Lockout Enables administrators control over how their users can or cannot access BIOS setup.

 By default, the option is disabled.

 Master Password Lockout

 Enable Master Password Lockout When enabled, this disables the master password support.

 By default, the option is disabled.

 Allow Non-Admin PSID Revert

 Enable Allow Non-Admin PSID Revert Controls access to the Physical Security ID (PSID) revert of NVMe hard-drives from the Dell Security Manager prompt.

 By default, the option is disabled.